 We generate revenue primarily from the sale and shipment of customized manufactured products.
 We also generate revenue, to a much lesser extent (and primarily in our Vistaprint business) from digital services, website design and hosting, professional design services, and email marketing services, as well as a small percentage from order referral fees and other third-party offerings.
 Revenues are recognized when control of the promised products or services is transferred to the customer in an amount that reflects the consideration we expect to be entitled to in exchange for those products or services.
 Shipping revenues are recognized when control of the related products is transferred to the customer.
 For design service arrangements, we recognize revenue when the services are complete.
-A portion of this revenue relates to design contests in which we have determined that we are the principal in the arrangement as we satisfy our contractual performance obligation to provide the customer with the benefit of our platform and network of designer.
-And we also offer one-to-one design services that leverages our network of designers in which we have concluded that we are the agent to these transactions.
+A portion of this revenue relates to design contests in which we have determined that we are the principal in the arrangement as we satisfy our contractual performance obligation to provide the customer with the benefit of our platform and network of designers.